Montreal Canadiens centennial: Centennial events and initiatives

 On opening night, the Canadiens organization unveiled the Ring of Honour in the Bell Centre.
 It consists of an exhibit of all players and builders of the Montreal Canadiens currently in the Hockey Hall of Fame, placed at the back walls of the arena's upper deck.

 On December 4, 2009, the Montreal Canadiens played a "centennial game" on the 100th anniversary of their induction as a professional hockey organization.
 They played the Boston Bruins and won by a score of 5-1.
 Michael Cammalleri scored his second hat-trick of the season that night for the Canadiens.

+Centennial jerseys

+The Canadiens brought back five jerseys from their history worn throughout 2008-2010.
+They were only worn one or two times each.

+The specialty jerseys worn by the Canadiens.